decant09/bokeh/README.md

 ### Landing Page
 - The home page contains a navigation bar at the top of the page which contains the website logo and navigation links.
 The navigation links are compressed into a dropdown menu on mobile devices.
 - The navigation links change depending on whether a user is logged in.
+- There is a logo, which when clicked anywhere on the website, takes the user back to the landing page.
 - There is a footer which credits myself as the designer of the website and a link to my GitHub profile.
 - The navigation bar and footer are features which are carried across all areas of the website.
 - The main body of the landing page contains a brief statement as to what the purpose of the website is and below this there is a call to action button labeled "Explore" which takes you to the feed, also known as the post list page.